 - 1 tablespoon thinly sliced fresh chili pepper, or to taste

 - 2 teaspoons thinly sliced green onion

 - 1 tablespoon lemon juice

 - Preheat your oven to 375 degrees Fahrenheit.

-- Brush bread with oil, place onto a sheet pan and bake in the oven for 10 minutes or until toasted (or toast in your toaster).
+- Brush bread with oil, place onto a sheet pan and bake in the oven for 10 minutes or until toasted.

 - Scrub toasted bread with garlic clove.

 - Remove the sardines from the oil.
 Top bread with sardines, chili pepper and green onion.Note: If you want to warm your sardines, you can do that by warming in a pan first.
 Also, if you want to mash your sardines before putting on toast, you can do that!

 - Drizzle with a little lemon juice, some oil from your canned sardines and sprinkle with lemon zest.
 Serve and enjoy!